souramay/EchoFlix/README.md

    ```

 3. **Set up Firebase:**
-   - Add your Firebase config to `src/utils/constants/GetAuthfirebase.js`.
+   - Add your Firebase config to the appropriate file in `src\utils\firebase.js`.

 4. **Start the development server:**
    ```